-One interesting example of a popular non-separable mechanism for differential privacy is the exponential mechanism developed in \cite{mcsherry:07}.
-In application to extremum estimators, the mechanism replaces extremum estimator $\widehat{\theta}$ that maximizes sample objective function $Q(\theta\,;\,\PP_N)$ over $\theta \in \Theta$ with a draw from {\it quasi-posterior} distribution implied by $Q(\cdot\,;\,\PP_N).$ This class of estimators is directly related to randomized estimators developed in \cite{CH:03}. \cite{CH:03} consider the case where the population analog of the objective function $Q(\theta\,;\,\PP_N)$ satisfies the information matrix equality.
-To form the estimator they propose to consider a prior distribution $\pi(\cdot)$ over $\theta$ and a {\it quasi-likelihood function } $\exp\left( Q(\theta\,;\,\PP_N) \right)$ (so that the original objective function is quasi-log-likelihood function).
-Then the estimator is a mean of quasi-posterior distribution $\propto \exp\left( Q(\theta\,;\,\PP_N) \right) \, \pi(\theta)$ which consistently estimates the maximizer of the population objective function regardless of the shape of the prior distribution $\pi(\cdot)$ (under mild regularity conditions).
-Moreover, the variance of this quasi-posterior distribution accurately estimates the asymptotic variance of the original extremum estimator.
-A significant advantage of this estimator over the original extremum estimator $\widehat{\theta}$ is that it does not require maximization of potentially non-smooth or hard to optimize function $Q(\theta\,;\,\PP_N).$
+\textbf{3.
+Exponential Mechanism}: One prominent example of a non-separable mechanism for DP is the \textbf{exponential mechanism} introduced in \cite{mcsherry:07}.
+Applied to extremum estimators, it replaces the maximizer $\widehat{\theta}$ of the sample objective function $Q(\theta;\,\PP_N)$ with a draw from a \emph{quasi-posterior} distribution derived from $Q(\cdot;\,\PP_N).$ This approach is closely related to randomized estimators in \cite{CH:03}. \cite{CH:03} consider cases where the population objective satisfies the information matrix equality.
+They construct an estimator by introducing a prior $\pi(\cdot)$ on $\theta$ and defining a quasi-likelihood $\exp(Q(\theta;\,\PP_N))$, so that $Q$ acts as a quasi-log-likelihood.
+The resulting quasi-posterior $\propto \exp(Q(\theta;\,\PP_N)) \pi(\theta)$ yields a posterior mean that consistently estimates the population maximizer under mild regularity conditions, regardless of $\pi(\cdot).$ Moreover, the quasi-posterior variance consistently estimates the asymptotic variance of $\widehat{\theta}.$ A key advantage is that this method avoids direct maximization of potentially non-smooth or computationally difficult objective functions. \footnote{ Building on this, \cite{KN:16} address situations where $Q(\theta;\,\PP_N)$ is steep near its maximum, which can slow convergence of Markov chain sampling from the quasi-posterior.
+They propose rescaling the exponent to $\exp(\lambda\,Q(\theta;\,\PP_N))$, where $\lambda$ is chosen to improve mixing.
+The posterior mean remains consistent for the population maximizer, and its asymptotic variance is estimated by rescaling the quasi-posterior variance with $\lambda.$}

-In the follow-up work in \cite{KN:16} for the cases where $Q(\theta\,;\,\PP_N)$ may be steep in the vicinity of the maximum, which may lead to slow convergence of the simulations required to sample from the quasi-posterior, it is proposed to scale the exponent in the pseudo-likelihood function as $\exp\left( \lambda \,Q(\theta\,;\,\PP_N)\right)$ using a constant $\lambda$ which is selected based on the speed of mixing of the simulated Markov Chain (produced using the new pseudo-posterior).
-The corresponding posterior mean remains a consistent estimator for the maximizer of the population objective function while its asymptotic variance can be estimated by scaling the variance of the quasi-posterior using $\lambda.$